-Low level concerns should be reported to the headteacher Laura Concannon.
+Low level concerns should be reported to the headteacher.

 All low-level concerns should be recorded in writing.
 The record should include details of the concern, the context in which the concern arose, and action taken.
 The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible.
-These records will be kept in the safeguarding file in the Head Teachers office.
+These records will be kept by the headteacher Laure Concannon in a secure file in the Head Teachers Office.